 Threshold: WSU’s overall yield from primary feeder high schools will exceed 60 percent

 Yield is the percentage of students who enroll in Weber State out of those who apply.
 It reflects Weber's status as a first-choice university and therefore a reflection of responsiveness in meeting student needs.

 Threshold: WSU’s enrollment will increase at a rate that will equal or exceed 30,000 students in 2030.

 Metric: Distribution of Graduates

-Threshold: Reflecting WSU’s dual mission of serving as a regional university and meeting the community college needs of the region, WSU distribution of degrees will reflect a balance of associate, bachelors and masters degrees.
+Threshold: Reflecting WSU’s dual mission of serving as a regional university and meeting the community college needs of the region, WSU distribution of degrees will reflect a commitment to both associate and bachelors degrees, with at least 40% of all degrees being associate degrees and 40% of all degrees being bachelor degrees.

 Metric: Community Perception

 Threshold: Mean community perception scores of WSU quality will maintain or increase.

 The general community survey administered by Weber State to residents in Weber, Davis and Salt Lake counties (2013) included the item "I would like to list some universities and ask you to rate the overall quality of the education they provide based on what you may have heard about them.
 Please use the scale excellent, very good, good, fair, or poor.
 The first is...(selected in random order)